lmondada/dphil-thesis/content/01_intro/01_compilation.md

 transmons @Blais_2007 and even Majorana @Sau_2010 particles.
-The equipment that drives the desired operations on these particles is then drawn from a jolly mixture of lasers, magnetic fields, microwaves, dilution fridges, etc. Each combination results in different tradeoffs: some will render a specific computation particularly easy; others promise to scale well to large systems but are very error-prone and unreliable; others still achieve high fidelities at the expense of slow operations.
+The equipment that drives the desired operations on these particles is then drawn from a jolly mixture of lasers, magnetic fields, microwaves, dilution fridges, etc. Each combination results in different trade-offs: some will render a specific computation particularly easy; others promise to scale well to large systems but are very error-prone and unreliable; others still achieve high fidelities at the expense of slow operations.